Alzheimer's Society Annual Conference 2026

 Can I pay by invoice?

 You are able to pay by invoice, within reason.
-Please email the conference team to find out more at [email protected] Please note an admin fee of £20 will be added to all invoices.
+Please submit your queries to the conference team to find out more.
+Please note an admin fee of £20 will be added to all invoices.

 Can I pay by cheque?